-We have enjoyed kale chips over the years, but they do take some time to dry out in the microwave.
-At one point, when I was drying out homegrown catnip, I found a recipe for microwaving herbs to dry them, and realized we could probably do the same with kale.
+We have enjoyed kale chips over the years, but they do take some time to dry out in the oven.
+At one point, when I tried drying out homegrown catnip, I found a recipe for microwaving herbs to dry them, and realized we could probably do the same with kale.

 The first step is thoroughly washing and preparing your kale.
 I rip the kale into pieces and take out any of the woody parts.
 I usually soak it in my salad spinner, rinse it off, and then dry it in the spinner.